 This means that it would be possible to slow cook some of the meats listed below in 4 hours of time:

 Brisket and pork shoulder (also known as pork butt) are known for their rich and flavorful results when smoked.
 They have a good amount of fat marbling, which melts during the cooking process, infusing the meat with flavor.

 Salmon is also highly regarded for its distinctive and delicious flavor when smoked.

 - Pork Butt or any type you want to pull like our Traeger pulled pork

-- Lamb shoulder
+- Smoked Lamb shoulder or loin

 - Chicken Quarters take longer than Traeger chicken thighs